Imagine your designer asks you to implement the sketch below:

 Brush.
 Tag me on Twitter @astamatok so I can see your beautiful creations!

-Last but not least, stay tuned for the second part of this blog post!
-There, we’ll learn how to animate colors painted with brush 🖌️
+Last but not least, if you want to learn how to animate colors painted with brush 🖌️ head over to the second part of this blog post!

 Happy Composing! 👋